 What is the difference between a PFD and a life jacket?

-The main difference is buoyancy.
-A life jacket is designed to keep the occupant up and floating in the water for an extended period of time, whereas a PFD offers just enough support to enable a conscious wearer to get safely back on board or to shore.
+Life jackets designed to keep the occupant’s head floating above water for an extended period of time, whereas a PFD offers just enough support to enable a conscious wearer to get safely back on board or to shore.

 Additionally, life jackets/vests legally have to be in bright colors (red, orange, or yellow) whereas a PFD can be any design the manufacturer chooses.

-Because they’re designed to keep the wearer afloat without assistance, life jackets are much bulkier than PFDs, and they’re certainly not suitable for kayak fishing as a result.
+Because they’re designed to keep the wearer afloat without assistance, life jackets are much more bulky than PFDs, and they’re certainly not suitable for kayak fishing as a result.

 It depends on what you’re looking for.
 Foam vests have more storage space and make ideal PFDs for fishing.

-However, some users believe them to be too restrictive and subject to run hot in warmer weather.
+However, some users believe them to be too restrictive and subject to running hot in warmer weather.

 Hybrid vests try to improve on that – but you’ll still be losing something when it comes to tackle storage space.